Hedge fund exit requests seen stable in coming months

 Hedge funds have profited from a sharp rally in financial markets since last summer, but some investors are disappointed that many hedge funds have failed to match equity markets.

-In the first three months of the year, hedge funds returned 3.81 percent according to Hedge Fund Research, compared with a 7.3 percent gain from the S&P 500 .SPX.
+In the first three months of the year, hedge funds returned 3.81 percent according to Hedge Fund Research, compared with a 7.3 percent gain from the S&P 500.

 Stone said he expected less volatility in the indicator over the coming months as investors waited to see if the performance of hedge funds improves.